- Should SAP’s Claims About HANA Not be Verified Because Most People Don’t Care About Database Performance?

-SAP is using the argument of HANA’s performance combined with what appears to me to be faux arguments about application compatibility between SAP’s applications and to their database to push existing databases out of SAP account.
+SAP uses the argument of HANA’s performance combined with what appears to me to be faux arguments about application compatibility between SAP’s applications and their database to push existing databases out of the SAP account.
 If you have read the Brightwork Study into HANA’s TCO, you might imagine that there are most likely severe implications for the customer’s IT budget to following this advice.

-As this is a primary strategy of SAP, it would seem to be reasonable to validate if SAP’s statements about HANA’s performance are true.
-Therefore, we consider it highly relevant as to whether SAP’s claims regarding HANA’s performance are true.
+As this is a primary SAP strategy, it would seem to be reasonable to validate if SAP’s statements about HANA’s performance are true.
+Therefore, we consider it highly relevant to whether SAP’s claims regarding HANA’s performance are true.

-The topic of the compatibility argument that increasing numbers of SAP’s applications are proposed by SAP and by SAP’s consulting partners to only be supported by HANA is another topic.
+The compatibility argument that increasing numbers of SAP’s applications are proposed by SAP and by SAP’s consulting partners to only be supported by HANA is another topic.